mangosArchives/serverZero_Rel19/doc/EventAI.txt

 Field_Name                      Description
 -------------------------------------------
 id                              This value is merely an incrementing counter of the current Event number.
 Required for sql queries.
-(ACID Standards: CreatureID+Additional 2 digit Incriment Starting with 01) creature_id                     Creature ID which should trigger this event (This is entry value from `creature_template` table).
+(ACID Standards: CreatureID+Additional 2 digit Increment Starting with 01) creature_id                     Creature ID which should trigger this event (This is entry value from `creature_template` table).

 event_type                      The type of event you want to script. (see "Event Types" below for different values)